Frequently Asked Questions

 A: You will be notified of any minor accident your child has in our care by text, as well as asking you to sign an Accident Form when you collect them.
 We will attempt to telephone you if we feel the injury is serious.
 We also complete forms for ‘Existing Injuries’ if your child comes into setting with an injury sustained at home.
 We can only administer medicine prescribed by your GP, and it must have the label attached.
 You must sign a form giving us permission to do so, along with the dosage required and time to be given.

-Q. What do I need to provide in hot weather?
+Q. What do I need to send my child in with?

 A: Please apply a high quality / factor sunscreen to your child before they come in (an ALL DAY / 8 hour version if they're attending 9am-5pm).
 This ensures they are protected even if they’re staying all day.
 Please always ensure your child has a wide brimmed sun hat (we do have some spares but not enough for everyone!).
 We are part of the Sun Safe Nurseries scheme, set up by ‘Skcin’, which demonstrates our commitment to keeping children safe from UV harm.